lompabo/aiiti-course-2021-02/README.md

 While the whole course looks like cookbook, the real goal is using examples to teach how industrial problem can be methodically approaches, analyzed, and tackles using a combination of techniques.

 This tutorial in particular deals with techniques for handling sequence data, and for dealing with periods in time series.
-No new dataset is introduced, which frankly is a bit bring, but it helps focusing on the new techniques.
+No new dataset is introduced, which frankly is a bit boring, but it helps focusing on the new techniques.

 # Accessing the Lecture #